deepjavalibrary/djl/pytorch/pytorch-native/README.md

 ## Build

-Use the following command to build pytorch JNI library:
+Use the following task to build pytorch JNI library:

 ### Mac/Linux
 ```